 The Australian Institute of Food Safety provides nationally recognised food safety courses online, helping food business across Australia to manage food safety risks and comply with food safety laws and requirements.

-AIFS’ Food Safety Supervisor online course allows your nominated Food Safety Supervisor to complete the course and the proctored exam entirely online, at a time and place that is convenient for them.
+AIFS’ Food Safety Supervisor online course allows your nominated Food Safety Supervisor to complete the course entirely online, at a time and place that is convenient for them.
 Our nationally recognised food safety training courses are all delivered 100% online and are trusted by the food service industry nationwide.